-- · adverse effects on our earnings if acquired intangible assets or goodwill become impaired; - · existence of unknown liabilities or contingencies that arise after closing; and - potential disputes with counterparties.
+- Ÿ adverse effects on our earnings if acquired intangible assets or goodwill become impaired; - Ÿ existence of unknown liabilities or contingencies that arise after closing; and - Ÿ potential disputes with counterparties.

 Acquisitions also pose the risk that any business we acquire may lose customers or employees or could underperform relative to expectations.
-Additionally, the acquisition of investment personnel (such as the alternative investments group we acquired in October 2010) poses the risk that we may lose the AUM we expected to manage, which could adversely affect our results of operations.
+Additionally, the acquisition of investment personnel (such as the equity investment management team we acquired in May 2011) poses the risk that we may lose the AUM we expected to manage, which could adversely affect our results of operations.
 Furthermore, strategic transactions may require us to increase our leverage or, if we issue AllianceBernstein Units or Holding Units to fund an acquisition, dilute the holdings of our existing Unitholders.